Are you feeling discouraged, disconnected, or disillusioned with your faith? If so, you may be experiencing spiritual fatigue.

 Moses Understood What is Spiritual Weariness

 As Moses and the Jewish people fled from Egypt, they grew physically and spiritually weary.
-They felt they had made a mistake and had unmet expectations which left them spiritually drained and questioning God.
+They felt they made a mistake, did not like the changes, and had unmet expectations which left them spiritually drained and questioning God.

 When you make a mistake it can leave you spiritually and emotionally drained.
 But God redeems your mistakes.